Jielin-Qiu/MMSum_model/README.md

 ## License

-This project is licensed under the Apache-2.0 License.
+This project is licensed under the CC BY-NC-SA License.